discordance/fraize_core/README.md

 An opinionated multitrack **phrase/loop sampler**, written in **Rust**, with live performance in mind.

-## What ?!
+## What

 This is an wip experimental project aiming to create a (time-synced) **multitrack loop player/mangler**.

-The basic idea is you can load folders of audio loop files and use it as a kind of Ableton Live for the poor that can run on your Raspberry PI, Mac OSX, Linux + everything it can compile for.
+The basic idea is you can load folders of audio loop files and use it as a kind of Live for the poor that can run on your Raspberry PI, Mac OSX, Linux + everything it can compile for.

 The layout is quite simple: